rafaelumlei/commit-viewer/README.md

   * CommitFetcher.GitCLI: ICommitFetcher implementation based on the command line;
   * CommitFetcher.Github: ICommitFetcher implementation based on the github REST API v3;

-* CommitParser.Interfaces: all interfaces and exception related with parsing git log STDOUT:
+* CommitParser.Interfaces: all interfaces and exceptions related with parsing git log STDOUT:
   * CommitParser.GitCLI: token (commit, author, etc.) and commmit parsing implementations;

 * CommitViewer.API: REST API implementation
 * CommitViewer.Console: console implementation to browse commits;
-* CommitViewer.Logger.Interfaces: logger interface to be injected in the whole project to avoid direct references to external code in all projects:
+* CommitViewer.Logger.Interfaces: logger interface to inject in the whole project to avoid direct references to external code in the other projects:
   * CommitViewer.Logger: log4net wrapper;
 * CommitViewer.Model: all models and DTOs shared across projects;